RWS/ISHRemote/Doc/TheExecution-ISHRemote-7.1.md

 ## Add Access Management cmdlets
 Either some basic cmdlets in **ISHRemote** that return an object model that can be used as input for other cmdlets.
-So `Get-AMUser` returns Access Management `AMUser`s, where the `ClientID` field could be used to `Find-IshUser`.
+So `Get-AMUser` returns Access Management `AMUser`s, where the `ClientId` field could be used to `Find-IshUser`.
 And `Set-AMUser` accepting `IShUser` where the `FISHEXTERNALID` could be used to update Access Management user profiles.

 Add (nested binary module) AMRemote that could offer cmdlets like
 * `New-AMSession`, similar to `New-IShSession`, that returns an `AMSession` object with OpenApi proxy.